5 Climate Change Jobs

 4. Renewable energy engineer

-If you're interested in becoming a renewable energy engineer, consider pursuing a bachelor's degree in renewable energy engineering or a related field, like electrical or mechanical engineering.
+If you're interested in becoming a renewable energy engineer, consider pursuing a bachelor's degree in renewable energy engineering or a related field, such as electrical or mechanical engineering.
 Then, consider an internship or entry-level position with a renewable energy company to get some hands-on work experience and professional connections.

 5. Sustainability and climate change (S&CC) consultant